j7k6/docs.j7k6.org/_posts/2018-01-17-outlook-2016-disable-shared-sent-items.md

 tags: [outlook,windows,fix]
 ---

+When using multiple Excahgne/Office 365 accounts in Outlook 2016, the *Sent Items* folder is shared by all accounts by default.
+To use separate *Sent Items* folders for every account, a registry entry has to be created.

 1. Open `regedit.exe` (as user)
 2. Navigate to `HKEY_CURRENT_USER` > `Software` > `Microsoft` > `Office` > `16` > `Outlook` > `Preferences`
 3. Create new **DWORD** entry `DelegateSentItemsStyle` with value `1`